Renlong-WANG/Renlong-WANG.github.io/awards.md

 ## Honors

-- 2024 School-level Merit Student of University of Chinese Academy of Sciences
+- Jul.
+2024: School-level Merit Student of University of Chinese Academy of Sciences
-- 2023 Distinguished Graduates in Civil Engineering from Jiangsu Universities and Colleges
+- Jun.
+2023: Distinguished Graduates in Civil Engineering from Jiangsu Universities and Colleges

 ---